4km3/hms/docs/day1/TDD/slides/TDD.md

 ---
+# Why matters?

+* Allows emergent design, refactor is imposible without unit tests

+---

 # What is a unit test?

 *

----
-# Why matters?

-* Allows emergent design

 ---